killswitch-GUI/IsDebuggerPresent/README.md

 }
 ```

 1. We use GetModuleHandle() to locate our function call of choice.
-IT should be noted that many people always use LoadLibary('ntdll.dll').
+It should be noted that many people use LoadLibary('ntdll.dll') as they startup.
 This isn't entirely necessary in many cases.
 This is almost always loaded as the Windows loader requires it and should be present in loaded modules.
 2. We need GetProcAddress() specifically since we don't have access to compile against ntdll.dll even though "Winternl.h" is available.
-We need to find our NtQueryInformationProcess() function.
+This will allow us to find our NtQueryInformationProcess() function.
 3. We call GetCurrentProcess() to obtain a handle to our current process.
 4. We then call fCall() which is merely NtQueryInformationProcess.
 This will give us access to the PROCESS_BASIC_INFORMATION structure.
-This is heavily documented and rarely changes for minor releases.
-Particularly we now find the base address of the PEB data structure.
+This is heavily documented and rarely changes from minor releases (Should be stable).
+Particularly we now find the base address of the PEB data structure (PebBaseAddress).
 5. We now populate our PPEB structure "pPeb."
 The PEB structure contains a wealth of information, and in this case, it contains a FLAG of 0x0 or 0x1 to denote active debugging.
-6. Finally, we use pPeb->BeingDebugged to check if we are being debugged.
+6. Finally, we use `pPeb->BeingDebugged` to check if we are being debugged.

 So how did we fare with this technique?
 We managed a 2/65 rating against Virus Total: [PEB-Recon.exe](https://www.virustotal.com/#/file/4d33feec67851004aca39f6d4b4ff183adbd640e80c4efac4fdc0dea728fe452/detection).
 I think we can do better still..

 ## Inline Assembly Method Using TEB
 Using Inline ASM can be a headache and complicate the development process.
-Within offensive space it's a critical skill to have if you want to understand your actions, and capabilities.
-Link: https://github.com/killswitch-GUI/IsDebuggerPresent/tree/master/TEB-Recon
+Within the offensive space understanding ASM is a critical skill to have if you want to understand your actions, capabilities and many exploits.
+I figured that this isnt out of the realm for Link: https://github.com/killswitch-GUI/IsDebuggerPresent/tree/master/TEB-Recon

 ```
 // TEB-Recon.cpp : Defines the entry point for the console application.